 - Health professionals (e.g. to ensure MSK at work is part of practice with patients) and

 - Academics (e.g. to communicate MSK at work research and identify gaps).

 Members of the Network include representatives from Charities (such as Versus Arthritis and NRAS), professional bodies and networks (such as the Council for Work and Health, the Health and Safety Executive, Chartered Society of Physiotherapy, and the Arthritis and Musculoskeletal Alliance), organisations such as The Work Foundation, the Institute of Occupational Medicine and Universities (including Cardiff, Coventry, Manchester and Southampton).
-If you would like to attend or join the Network or would like further details, please contact the SOM.
-Minutes of recent meetings are below.
+If you would like to attend or join the Network or would like further details including minutes of previous meetings, please contact the SOM.

 MSK at work brief